ChenTsuei/UMD/README.md

 # UMD

+**If you have any questions about the code, please feel free to create an issue or contact me by email `chentsuei@gmail.com`.**

 Official implementation of "User Attention-guided Multimodal Dialog Systems"

 **The code is under refactoring and the new code will be published soon.**